 These days it’s not so simple.
 Your options for many items are limited to sending it back to the manufacturer or only taking the item to someone selected by the manufacturer.
 Not only can allowing a repair shop to look at your item invalidate your warranty, some devices will flat out shut down and refuse to work unless the repair person has access to special codes only provided by the manufacturer.

 Just attempting to repair some items is actually a violation of digital copyright laws.
 Many times, manufacturers refuse to share the information that would make it possible for you or a repair shop to even attempt o fix an item.

-Seventeen states have proposed “right to repair laws” and California may soon join them.
-A member of the California Assembly has introduced a law that would require electronics manufacturers to offer repair information and sell parts to repair devices.
+Twenty-seven have proposed “right to repair laws.”
+Many bills would require electronics manufacturers to offer repair information and sell parts to repair devices.

 Proponents of the legislation say it not only saves money, but reduces waste, and creates repair jobs in local communities.